March, Cambridgeshire: March delivery office

 March Royal Mail sorting office (previously a full post office) dates from 1936.
 It is unusual in that it is one of a handful of post offices that display the royal cypher from the brief reign of Edward VIII.

 Economy

-In the town centre there are independent shops and retailers such as W. H. Smith, Boyes, Boots, Sainsbury's, Lidl and Superdrug.
+In the town centre there are independent shops and retailers such as Boyes, Boots, Sainsbury's, Lidl and Superdrug.
 Out-of-town development has taken place.
-In 2008 Meadowland retail park opened with an Argos Superstore, Mattressman, Carpetright, Halfords and The Original Factory Shop.
+In 2008, Meadowland retail park opened with an Argos Superstore, Mattressman, Carpetright, Halfords and The Original Factory Shop.
 Tesco also extended their store to a significantly larger store next to B & M.

 The town centre has several bars and restaurants.
 In 2008, the Barracuda Group changed the landmark Ye Olde Griffin Hotel into a "Smith & Jones" branded pub it is now back to being branded as The Ye Olde Griffin Hotel.
-It is now (2019) part of the Stonegate pubs chain.
+It is now part of the Stonegate pubs chain.
 In March 2011 J D Wetherspoon opened a pub in the former Hippodrome cinema and bingo hall.

 The town's major employers are Whitemoor Prison, Tesco and Sainsbury's, and the many food processing factories in the area.